 iv) Second World War

-During WWII, while Paris was fully under Nazi control, Marseille was technically in the “Free Zone”, which was managed by the Vichy Government (with their German overlords).
+During WWII, while Paris was fully under German control, Marseille was technically in the “Free Zone”, which was managed by the Vichy Government (with their German overlords).

 Marseille’s strategic position on the sea made it an early hub for the French Resistance for escape routes and safehouses.
 The city’s propensity for rebellion was an advantage, rather than a disadvantage.
 But while Hitler considered Paris was too beautiful to be bombed, he did not have any such reservations about Marseille.

-Marseille was bombed several times and invaded by the Nazi soldiers, before finally being liberated in 1944 by the Allies.
+Marseille was bombed several times and invaded by German soldiers during WWII.
+Many neighborhoods including much of the area around Marseille’s famous Vieux Port and Le Panier were deliberately blown up with dynamite, before finally being liberated in 1944 by the Allies.

 v) Football Glory in 1993